-Explore the best trails near Granite Falls with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Granite Falls with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 dogs on leash

 Great hike with an awesome view off the side of the trail for the second half.
 The lake at the top's also a great reward for the hike.
 Definitely gets a little sketchy with the melting snow on the way up though; highly advise micro chains and a walking stick.
 Have fun.

 Just finished this trail, It was stunningly beautiful sadly there was to much snow and it completely covered the entrance to the cave.
 Because of the snow the road was also closed so we had to walk almost 3 miles just to get to the start of the trail in quite a bit of snow.
 With out a few feet of snow I bet this trail would be easier, in the conditions we went in I would say moderate or even hard.
 Still worth it and will be coming back!